 The Chatham House Rule is based on the principle that meetings held under it allow participants to use the information discussed, but they cannot reveal who made any comment, their affiliation, or the identities of other participants.
 The rule is intended to encourage openness and information exchange by giving participants a guarantee that the source of comments will not become known.
 It is always advisable to remind participants of relevant principles related to information exchange at the beginning of meetings.

 Traffic Light Protocol

-The TLP may be used in the context of meetings as well as other channels of information exchange and communications.
+The TLP may be used in the context of meetings as well as in other channels of information exchange and communications.
 While the TLP has been interpreted in a number of different ways, it is fundamentally important that the recipients of information understand the relevant conditions related to its processing and act accordingly.
 Several definitions exist as regards the processing of information classified as TLP:AMBER in particular.
-The Finnish Transport and Communications Agency follows the definition of the Forum of Incident Response and Security Teams (FIRST Standards Definitions and Usage Guidance — Version 1.0 (External link)).
-The classification system is used by a number of national and international cybersecurity groups in which the Finnish Transport and Communications Agency takes part.
+The Finnish Transport and Communications Agency follows the version 2 definition of the Forum of Incident Response and Security Teams (FIRST Standards Definitions and Usage Guidance — Version 2.0).
+(External link) The classification system is used by a number of national and international cybersecurity groups in which the Finnish Transport and Communications Agency takes part.

 When classifying information according to the TLP, it is advisable to avoid selecting an unnecessarily strict designation, as doing so limits the ways in which the information may be used and thus decreases the utility of information exchange.
 In case of doubt, the originator of the information should be contacted for clarification before distributing the information further.
-Recipients should consider access to information designated TLP:RED, TLP:AMBER or TLP:GREEN a privilege.
+Recipients should consider it a privilege to gain access to TLP-designated information.